dretechtips/opencloud-docs/README.md

 - [X] Privacy - Move your data away from centralized servers and privacy invasive practices.
 - [X] Security - Modern security practices with a reverse proxy implementation to mascurate your true IP Address.
 - [X] Ease of Use - Simple installation guide with LDAP based universal account management.
+- [X] Open Ecosystem - Easy interoperability with other components that support LDAP based accounts.

 ## Components
 - [X] TrueNAS - BASE OS AND STORAGE MANAGEMENT